jdh8/wbridge5.book/we-open/openings.md

 The strong 2♣ shows two kinds of **invitational** hands.
 The 2♣ is a limit bid, so the responder becomes the *captain*.

-* 21–23 DH or 4-loser hands unsuitable for a 2NT opening.
+* 21–23 points or 4-loser hands unsuitable for a 2NT opening.
-* 22–23 H, 2–4 cards in each major, 2–5 cards in each minor.
+* 22–23 HCP, 2–4 cards in each major, 2–5 cards in each minor.

 The strong 2♦ shows a **game-forcing** hand, stronger than 2♣.

 ### What to bid with a big hand ###
-There are three openings describing a hand with 21+ DH or 20+ H, *viz.* 2NT, 2♣, and 2♦.
+There are three openings describing a hand with 21+ points or 20+ HCP, *viz.* 2NT, 2♣, and 2♦.
 To better understand this section, it is recommended to revisit this section after understanding continuations after 2NT, 2♣, and 2♦.

 The chance to open 2♦ is slim.
 Actually 2♦ is a dustbin for hands way too strong, clarifying other bids for hands with 21–23 points.
-With 24+ DH, 24+ H, or 3&minus; losers, one must open 2♦.
+With 24+ points, 24+ HCP, or 3&minus; losers, one must open 2♦.

 The frequent rebids of 2♣ openings are 2♥ through 3♦.
 The 2NT rebid describes